icinganalysis/icinganalysis.github.io/content/NACA-TR-831.md

 ##Discussion

-Here we see evidence of the cooperation between NACA and the RAE (Royal Aircraft Establishment), as author J. K. Hardy was from the RAE, as are several of the references.
+Here we cooperation between NACA and the RAE (Royal Aircraft Establishment), as author J. K. Hardy was from the RAE, as were several of the references.

 The nomenclature may be challenging, so peruse the symbols used: